 Can cinnamon also act as a fungicide for plants?

-Yes, cinnamon can also act as a fungicide for plants.
-The compounds found in cinnamon help to prevent the spread of harmful fungi and bacteria, which can help to protect your plants from disease.
+Yes, cinnamon acts as a fungicide for plants.
+Its compounds stop harmful fungi and bacteria from spreading, which protects plants from disease.

 How does cinnamon compare to honey as a natural rooting hormone?

-Cinnamon and honey are both natural rooting hormones that can help to stimulate root growth.
-However, cinnamon is more effective at preventing the spread of harmful fungi and bacteria, while honey provides additional nutrients and antibacterial properties to the plant cutting.
+Cinnamon and honey both stimulate root growth as natural rooting hormones.
+Cinnamon excels at preventing fungi and bacteria, while honey adds nutrients and antibacterial properties to the cutting.